Cordeval/fari-app/docs/fari-wiki.md

 ![Add Block](https://gyazo.com/675e2322017a629036688f5672804108.png)

-Afterwards, sky is the limit.
-You can use this to add more detail or more dynamic fields to you cards.
+Afterwards, the sky is the limit.
+You can use this to add more detail or dynamic fields to your cards.
 You could also use this to build relatively simple NPCs or add countdowns to your scenes.

 ![Index Card with Blocks](https://gyazo.com/459b64b8658cbdc3537c27226f8038c8.png)

 #### Advanced Mode

-Like with the character sheet, you can toggle the index card's `Advanced Mode` to show the blocks' advanced options
+Like with the character sheet, you can toggle the index card's `Advanced Mode` to show advanced options for blocks.

 ![Index Card Advanced Mode](https://gyazo.com/59caaea61dce0fe88661b9adc89f914b.gif)

 ### Duplicate, Reset, Delete

-If you can to either duplicate, delete or reset an index card to their initial state, simply use of on the three action buttons at the bottom right corner of the card to do those operations
+You can duplicate, delete, or reset an index card to their initial state.
+Simply use one of the three action buttons at the bottom right corner of the card to perform those operations.

 ![Duplicate/Reset/Delete](https://gyazo.com/2004336c36c90942e6da2e569777b35e.png)

 # Managing Characters

-This goal of this guide is to help you understand everything you can do with Fari's Character Sheet framework.
+The goal of this guide is to help you understand everything you can do with Fari's Character Sheet framework.

-Fari's character sheets are extremely flexible and basically limitless, so here how you can get the most out of it.
+Fari's character sheets are extremely flexible and basically limitless, so here is how you can get the most out of it.

 ## Customizing your Character Sheets

-When you create a new character, Fari will load the `Fate Condensed` template by default, if you want to customize your sheet yourself or load a different template, simply toggle the `Advanced Mode`.
+When you create a new character, Fari will load the `Fate Condensed` template by default.
+If you want to customize your sheet yourself or load a different template, simply toggle `Advanced Mode`.

 ![Toggle The Advanced Mode](https://gyazo.com/39c3eea686057a9e18168bb5725251e2.gif)